JohnWagner/Zoom-Transcript-Fixer/README.md

 ## Disclaimer
 By using the files contained in this directory, you agree not to use them for monetary gain.
-Please give credit if you decide to use it 😃!
+Please give credit if you decide to use it either in its entirety or in part 😃!

 ## Required Software and Packages
 To run the .ipynb, you need to have Jupyter Notebook and Python 3.xx installed.
 I recommend using [Anaconda](https://www.anaconda.com/products/individual#Downloads) for this, as it will simplify the installation process.